Anaminus/roblox-library/modules/Spek/README.md

 ## Runner.Value
 [Runner.Value]: #runnervalue
 ```
-function Runner:Value()
+function Runner:Value(path: Path): Result?
 ```

-Returns the current result at *path*.
+Returns the current [result][Result] at *path*.
 Returns false if the result is not yet ready.
 Returns nil if *path* does not exist or does not have a result.

 ## Runner.Wait
 [Runner.Wait]: #runnerwait